Islandora-Devops/isle-buildkit/README.md

 what settings, and ports, are exposed and what functionality it provides, as well as how to update it to the latest releases.

-Additionally this repository consumes [imagemagick] image produced by a separate repository.
+Additionally this repository consumes [imagemagick] & [leptonica] images produced by a separate repositories.
 Since it is a standalone image that rarely changes and takes a while to build, due to building it under emulation.

 ### Updating Dependencies